stratomercata/stratomercata-website/source/_videos/institutions-want-tokens-how-is-ethereum-keeping-up.md

 And now, especially like there's less, there's less like regulatory, you know.

 [[15:06]](https://www.youtube.com/watch?v=CNavXFv3ats&t=906s) **Bob:**
-The listeners may not know what Sibos is.
+The listeners may not know what [Sibos](https://www.sibos.com/) is.

 [[15:08]](https://www.youtube.com/watch?v=CNavXFv3ats&t=908s) **Redwan:**
 Oh yeah.
-So Sibos is the big SWIFT conference.
-SWIFT, if you're not familiar is, it's a messaging system that a lot of, 11,000 financial institution around the world.
+So [Sibos](https://www.sibos.com/) is the big [SWIFT](https://www.swift.com/) conference.
+[SWIFT](https://www.swift.com/), if you're not familiar is, it's a messaging system that a lot of, 11,000 financial institution around the world.

 It's actually a co-op.
 It's a DAO for tried by.
-Kudos to Danielle from ConsenSys who said that to me once.
+Kudos to Danielle from [Consensys](https://consensys.io/) who said that to me once.

 It is a DAO.